-Web3 Is Not Just About Decentralisation
+Web3 is not Just About Decentralisation

-It's more than just "centralisation bad, decentralisation good"

-While decentralisation is often referred to as the core benefit of Web3, it is actually an umbrella term for a broader set of technological promises, each contributing to a resilient and user-centric internet.
+It's more than just "centralisation bad, decentralisation good" While decentralisation is often referred to as the core benefit of Web3, it is actually an umbrella term for a broader set of technological promises, each contributing to a resilient and user-centric internet.
 These include, but are not limited to:

-→ Unstoppable applications: Transactions that cannot be censored or reversed.

-→ Trustless interactions: Functioning without reliance on intermediaries.

-→ Cryptographic security: Ensuring data privacy and tamper resistance.

-→ User-owned assets: Direct digital property rights; ownership and control by users.

-→ Permissioning and portability: Seamless, user-defined access and mobility.

-→ Open-source frameworks: Transparent, community-driven development.

-→ Modular architecture: Flexible components for easy integration.

-→ Decentralised governance: the ability to collective own and coordinate networks and assets by DLT, and represent the qualities we refer to when discussing "decentralisation" in the context of Web3.
-Together, these elements should in theory create a more secure, transparent, and user-centric internet, enabling a decentralised, censorshipresistant web that upholds user sovereignty, interoperability, true ownership, and privacy through cryptographic security.
+- → Unstoppable applications: Transactions that cannot be censored or reversed. - → Trustless interactions: Functioning without reliance on intermediaries. - → Cryptographic security: Ensuring data privacy and tamper resistance. - → User-owned assets: Direct digital property rights; ownership and control by users. - → Permissioning and portability: Seamless, user-defined access and mobility. - → Open-source frameworks: Transparent, community-driven development. - → Modular architecture: Flexible components for easy integration. - → Decentralised governance: the ability to Collectively own and coordinate networks and assets These are all first-order effects of Web3's decentralised architecture, underpinned by DLT, and represent the qualities we refer to when discussing "decentralisation" in the context of Web3.
+Together, these elements should in theory create a more secure, transparent, and user-centric internet, enabling a decentralised, censorship-resistant web that upholds user sovereignty, interoperability, true ownership, and privacy through cryptographic security.
+A decade in, Web3 is falling short on delivering on a handful of promises as we laid out in our previous work in the The Open Metaverse Under Attack.